gastondc/backup-zimbra/README.md

 su - zimbra -c "zmmailbox -z -m email@domain.com postRestURL '//?fmt=tgz&resolve=reset' file.tgz "

-Where `email@domain.com` is the email address of the mailbox you want to restore and `file.tgz` is the backup file of the mailbox.
+Where `email@domain.com` is the email address of the mailbox you want to restore and `file.tgz` is the backup file of the mailbox or backup full of zimbra.
 Please note that restoring a mailbox will delete all existing emails in the mailbox before the restoration.
 It is recommended to backup the existing emails before performing the restoration.

+## Backup a single mailbox

+su - zimbra -c "zmmailbox -z -m email@dominio.com getRestURL "//?fmt=tgz" > backup_email@dominio.com.tgz"

+This command creates a backup of a specific mailbox on a Zimbra server by switching to the "zimbra" user, running the "zmmailbox" command, specifying the mailbox to backup and redirecting the output to a file named "backup_email@dominio.com.tgz" in tgz format.

 <br>
 <br>